 The LLM in U.S. and Global Business Law is a unique opportunity to acquire a master's degree in law without devoting a full year to obtaining it, taking extended time off work, or paying for the cost of living and tuition in the United States.
 This is the first degree program of its kind.
 It marks a ground breaking step towards the internationalization of legal education.

-The program will be taught by law professors from Suffolk Law and from other U.S. law schools, with a focus on the transactional and transnational needs of international business lawyers.
+The program is taught by law professors from Suffolk Law and other U.S. law schools, with a focus on the transactional and transnational needs of international business lawyers.
 The program covers substantive law from the U.S. perspective, studied at an advanced and demanding level and learned through the acquisition of U.S. legal skills.
-There may be additional co-teaching and lecturing by faculty from Eotvos Lorand University and other European law faculties.

 The new LLM in U.S. and Global Business Law furthers Suffolk Law's commitment to providing students and lawyers with opportunities to meet the ever changing demands of international legal practice.

 The LL.M. in U.S. and Global Business Law is intended primarily for lawyers and post-graduate law students educated in the civil law system or in religious legal systems.
 However, lawyers and graduates of the common law may also be admitted depending upon their background.

 The Program will not enable successful candidates to be eligible to take a Bar exam in any state of the U.S. without satisfying additional requirements that vary from state to state.
 The aim of the degree program is not to provide an overview of U.S. law, but to enable global business lawyers to add to their expertise the very specialized skills and knowledge of particular areas of substantive U.S. law.